 - Duplicate content

-White Hat SEO hacks are legit and acceptable techniques that search engines allow to be used.
+White Hat SEO hacks are legitimate SEO techniques that search engines regard as acceptable ways to improve your site’s performance.

-The use of these can help with your site ranking in search engine algorithms.
+These techniques, when applied correctly, can help improve your site ranking in search engines.

 - Keyword Research